isomerpages/ura-ilsg-cms/_2025-installations/Piano Walk.md

 the space to continue the melody.</p>
 <p>Crafted from durable materials, its robust design enables visitors, separated
 by geography, to connect over time and space through the shared experience of touching the same keys.
-In this way, Piano Walk creates space to gather for shared communal experiences around the world.</p>
+In this way, <em>Piano Walk</em> creates space to gather for shared communal experiences around the world.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">